-The ability to recruit, develop and retain the best and the brightest staff and partners is key to delivering high-quality services.
-We experience that PwC is an attractive employer among students and that we have good access to talents.
-PwC Norway recruits more than 200 graduates from universities and colleges at home and abroad each year.
+PwC Norway aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality audit services.
+PwC Norway recruits more than 220 graduates from universities and colleges at home and abroad each year.

 Our hiring standards of graduates include a set of elements in order to ensure a fair and effective process.
 Research shows that the accuracy increases considerably with the use of structured assessments and ability tests.
 All candidates are subject to our recruitment process, which includes an assessment of academic records, ability tests, personality tests, a case, an interview with behavior-based questions built from the PwC Professional framework and a conversation with the candidate about motivation.
 By having such a thorough process, we experience that we get to know the candidates better and that the candidates get to know us, our culture and how we work.
 The professional requirements in the PwC Professional framework and the recruitment process ensure that we hire the best talents.

 In order to develop our staff's competence, we have established a compulsory training program tailored to each position.
 Graduates start their career in PwC by attending a two week training program that focuses on developing their auditing skills as well as providing them with a toolbox that will assist them to deliver in accordance with the expectations associated with their position.

 Our hiring standards for experienced employees are tailored to the position it is recruited for and include structural interviews, personality tests, ability tests and a case.
-Resource management The engagement partner must staff their engagements with suitably qualified and experienced team members.
-They must also determine the extent of direction, supervision and review of the team members' work.
-Too much pressure at work increases the risk of quality deficiencies.
-Good management of the individual's available time is therefore an important factor for the quality of the audit.
-The firm uses resource management systems to secure a sensible overall workload and adequate tasks based on experience, capacity and competence for each individual.
-The office leaders are responsible for resource management and the subject is central in semi-annual performance appraisals.